boisgera/-A-beginner-s-guide-to-countable-ordinals/Ordinals and Ordinal Hierarchies.md

 Using X, we can also measure the complexity of winning strategies for player I in open games.
-By X I now mean the uncountable well-ordered set and not the set of all winning sequences for the first player, which I shall call W. All we have to say is that a strategy is of complexity 0 if every sequence is a win for player 1, that is, if W=N^N^, so that player 1 has won before the game even starts.
-It is of complexity at most x if, whatever player 2 plays for the first move, player 1\'s strategy is then of complexity at most y for some y\< x.
+By $X$ I now mean the uncountable well-ordered set and not the set of all winning sequences for the first player, which I shall call W. All we have to say is that a strategy is of complexity 0 if every sequence is a win for player 1, that is, if W=N^N^, so that player 1 has won before the game even starts.
+It is of complexity at most $X$ if, whatever player 2 plays for the first move, player 1\'s strategy is then of complexity at most y for some y< x.
 (For example, it is of complexity at most w if after the first pair of moves player 1 can declare, for some n, that the game will definitely be won in the next n moves.)
-A strategy has complexity x if it has complexity at most x and for no y\< x does it have complexity at most y.
+A strategy has complexity $X$ if it has complexity at most x and for no y< $X$ does it have complexity at most y.

 Here is a proof that, for every open game, either player 2 has a winning strategy or player 1 has a winning strategy of some countable